 - Global Security Operations Center (GSOC)

-- Los Angeles County Sheriff

 - Los Angeles Police Department

 - Anaheim Police Department

-- Orange County Sheriff

 - Ontario Police Department

-- San Bernardino County Sheriff

-- California Highway Patrol

-- Texas Department of Public Safety

 - Richardson Police Department

 - Doral Police Department

-- Miami-Dade Police Department

 - Campus Security Authorities

 For statistical purposes, crime statistics reported to any of these sources are recorded in the calendar year the crime was reported.
 A written request for statistical information is made on an annual basis to all Campus Security Authorities (as defined by federal law).
-The information is gathered from all of these sources by the Global Security Operations Center (GSOC).
+The information is gathered from all of these sources by the Safety & Security, Program Manager.